Known Issues: Blackboard Learn

 Accessing Content as a Web Folder

-The feature that allows you to access the content of your course files area in Blackboard as a web folder is not compatible with the new single sign on authentication.
+The feature that allows you to access the content of your course files area in Blackboard as a web folder is not compatible with OHIO's single sign on authentication.
 You can still access your course files area, but you will need to do so within Blackboard.

 Time Out in Needs Grading Workflow